-At the intersection of Interstate 75 and 24, Chattanooga is in an ideal location.
-Residents have easy access to medical care, top employers, and the Chattanooga Metropolitan Airport’s direct flights to reach destinations across the United States.
+Resting at the intersection of Interstates 75 and 24, Chattanooga boasts an ideal location.
+Residents have easy access to medical care, sought-after employers, quality schools, and the Chattanooga Metropolitan Airport’s direct flights to reach destinations across the United States.
 Major hubs like Nashville, Knoxville, Atlanta, and Birmingham are just a two-hour drive away.